Greetings

 The above examples should not be taken to literal, as their meanings in Japanese are quite different.
 Hopefully, you can see the differences in politeness level, when interpreted in English.

 ございます is yet another verb ending similar to です but adds that extra bit of politeness and formality.
-It's actually the modern inflection of the word ござる (gozaru), the very old version of です; please do not randomly use ござる, even though it may be heard in historical dramas or Anime, as it is outdated and may even make you look or sound rather silly.
+It's actually the polite form of the verb ござる (gozaru), the very old version of です; please do not randomly use ござる, even though it may be heard in historical dramas or Anime with samurai's and such, as it is outdated and may even make you look or sound rather silly.

 Add ございます to the end of おはよう makes it more polite.
 However, it does not work with こんばんは.